ThorntonLab/annotation_methods/Trinity_with_norm/README.md

 The final step is to run Trinity:

     Trinity.pl --seqType fa --bflyHeapSpaceInit 1G --bflyHeapSpaceMax 8G --JM 7G --left $LEFTFILE --right $RIGHTFILE --output trinity_output --min_contig_length 300 --CPU $CORES --inchworm_cpu $CORES --bflyCPU $CORES

+##How long will this take

+Many hours to a few days.
+Without digital normalization (which you'd do by simply concatenating all FASTQ files and running Trinity on left.fa and right.fa), it could take weeks.

+##What is the relevant output?

+The assembled contigs will be in a file called trinity_output/Trinity.fasta